HD 74180

-HD 74180 is a binary star in the constellation Vela.
-It is approximately 3,200 light years from Earth.
-The primary component is a yellow-white F-type supergiant with a mean apparent magnitude of +3.81, with a 10th magnitude companion 37.5 arcseconds distant.
+HD 74180 (b Velorum) is a single star in the constellation Vela.
+It is a yellow-white F-type supergiant with a mean apparent magnitude of +3.81 and a spectral classification F8Ib.
+Estimates of its distance to Earth vary between 3,200 and 8,300 light-years.

+Properties

 b Velorum has been classified as a suspected α Cygni variable star which varies by only 0.06 magnitude.
 There are possible periods near 53, 80, and 160 days, but the variation is largely irregular.
 It lies less than a degree from the small open cluster NGC 2645, but is not a member.